Mckesson-cds/ci-docker-images/README.md

 These will be moved into their respective applications when we move into Enterprise Github.
 CI/CD will be moved into Github Actions and this repo will be archived.

 JFrog Deploy Prerequisties
-1. McKesson email or dID
+- McKesson email or dID
-2. JFrog API Key enabled for that ID
+- JFrog API Key enabled for that ID

+To Enable a dID:

+- In an incognito window go here https://mck.jfrog.io/ui/login/
+- click on the SSO button  Image
+- in the Okta window enter your DID email
+- It will then ask for the OTP Passcode, use MckOkta to get this i.e. get-otp-passcode
+- Now you should be logged into JFrog with the DID
+- Top right, click on the DID email and go to Edit Profile, here’s a screenshot from my personal account Image
+- Now you can generate an API Key or an Identity Token

+The process is similar in JFrog for our McK emails.

+ Also see the 'Onboarding the Service User' Section of [Azure Standup](https://knowledge.mckessonspecialtyhealth.com/confluence/display/CDS/Stand+up+an+Application+in+Azure) for more information about using McKOkta.
+(VPN Required)

 1. Log into the repository using `docker login mck-cds.jfrog.io`, this will prompt you for the credentials.